SophiePastelz/OSCAudioLink/User Manual.md

 * OSCAudioLink is a utility program that process live audio devices and send filtered signals back to vrchat to control avatar parameters
   * You can also read audiolink data and reuse it for avatar parameters

+* General Knowledge
+  * If you hover over most elements, there will be a tooltip saying what they do

 ### Refrences
 > * [Startup](#startup)
 > * [Verification](#verification)